Clinical Staff

 Her office is upstairs without access to elevators.
 Alternate meeting spaces or teletherapy are available for those for whom stairs would create a barrier to accessing care.
 Sunday appointments are available for intakes and consultations.
 Appointments are provided through Pinnacle Mental Health.

-Ms. Navarra has a vast amount of experience in treating ADHD, grief, bipolar, attachment disorder and depression, as well as a background in counseling patients who have been diagnosed with HIV and other serious health problems.
-She enjoys counseling young children, adolescents, couples, and families.
+She enjoys counseling young children, adolescents, marriage counseling, seniors and families.
 She has given seminars on compassion fatigue, internet safety, cyber-bullying, school individual learning plans, and mentoring programs for peer counselors.

 Her school system experience has also provided her with the necessary tools to be an advocate for parents who are trying to negotiate goals and treatment plans for their children with attention deficits and learning disabilities, as well as children with emotional disturbances.